copsTvFan/cops-episode-guide/guide.md

 Aired 2007-01-20.

-**Coast to Coast 118** (Wichita, KS -- 1:08 AM Traffic Stop) An officer notices a concealed weapon during a traffic stop; a Riverside County CA, sheriff handles a domestic-assault situation.
-Cincinnati, OH
+**Coast to Coast 118**

+- (Wichita, KS -- 1:08 AM Traffic Stop) An officer notices a concealed weapon during a traffic stop;
+- a Riverside County CA, sheriff handles a domestic assault situation.
+- Cincinnati, OH

 ## CP-1920

 Aired 2007-04-28.

-**Police Pullovers 2 Special Edition** (Cincinnati, OH -- 2:41 AM Suspicious Activity) District 4 -- Officers Mike Harper and Mark Longworth of the Cincinnati Police Department pull up to a parked vehicle occupied by three males.
+**Police Pullovers 2 Special Edition**

+- (Cincinnati, OH -- 2:41 AM Suspicious Activity) District 4 -- Officers Mike Harper and Mark Longworth of the Cincinnati Police Department pull up to a parked vehicle occupied by three males.
 The men are questioned about their activities in the vehicle and they all insist that they were just chillin'.
 However, when the front seat passenger appears to reach for something, an officer spots a gun and a brief struggle takes place.
 The suspect eventually agrees to cooperate and is taken into custody without incident.
 He's charged with resisting and carrying a concealed weapon.
-Officer Chris Wessman of the Fontana Police Department questions the occupants of a vehicle that is parked on a desolate road.
+- Officer Chris Wessman of the Fontana Police Department questions the occupants of a vehicle that is parked on a desolate road.
 The couple claim that they were headed to a racetrack.
 The driver (the male occupant) is taken into custody after the officer learns that he has outstanding warrants.
 During a routine search of the vehicle the officer discovers methamphetamine and drug paraphernalia.
 When the driver refuses to take the blame for the contraband found in the female passenger's purse, she's arrested as well.
-Officer Ryan Cook of the Las Vegas Metropolitan Police Department pulls over a vehicle with a busted tail light.
+- Officer Ryan Cook of the Las Vegas Metropolitan Police Department pulls over a vehicle with a busted tail light.
 The female driver is questioned and claims that she was involved in a hit and run and did not have the financial resources to have the vehicle repaired.
 Officer Cook runs her identification and is forced to impound the vehicle after he learns that she's driving on a suspended license.
 The driver and her girlfriend take a few personal items before walking away.

 ## CP-1921

 Aired 2007-01-27.

-**Coast to Coast 119** (Fontana, CA -- 9:48 PM Pursuit in Progress) An officer finds stolen property in a car after a high-speed pursuit; a Covington, KY officer tries to settle a teen couple's dispute.
-Wichita, KS/Covington, KY
+**Coast to Coast 119**

+- (Fontana, CA -- 9:48 PM Pursuit in Progress) An officer finds stolen property in a car after a high-speed pursuit;
+- a Covington, KY officer tries to settle a teen couple's dispute.
+- Wichita, KS
+- Covington, KY

 ## CP-1922

 Aired 2007-03-03.

-**Coast to Coast 120** (Las Vegas, NV -- 1:14 AM Suspicious Activity) An officer chases a suspect on foot; Boise, ID road rage, a Palm Springs, CA officer organizes a sting to snare an online predator.
+**Coast to Coast 120**

+- (Las Vegas, NV -- 1:14 AM Suspicious Activity) An officer chases a suspect on foot;
+- Boise, ID road rage,
+- a Palm Springs, CA officer organizes a sting to snare an online predator.

 ## CP-1923

 Aired 2006-12-16.

 **Ho!
 Ho!
 Ho!
-4 Special Edition** (Las Vegas, NV -- 4:25 AM Officer Assistance Call) South Central Area Command -- Sgt.
+4 Special Edition**

+- (Las Vegas, NV -- 4:25 AM Officer Assistance Call) South Central Area Command -- Sgt.
 Raymond Reyes lends assistance on a traffic stop.
 The SUV was seen driving erratically on the famous Las Vegas Strip in the wee hours of the morning.
 Officer Evan Rosenthal quickly identifies the female driver as a known prostitute who has an extensive arrest history.
 Suspicious of her sobriety, the officers conduct a routine field test and place her under arrest for DUI after she fails.
 The woman asks the officers to not reveal her past to her male companion whom she claims does not know of her checkered history.
 Officer Ryan Cook of the Las Vegas Metropolitan Police Department detains a suspicious male and female in an area known for drug activity and prostitution.
 During questioning the female admits to being a former prostitute and a drug user.
 When the officer discovers drug paraphernalia in her purse, she's placed under arrest.
 The male individual insists that after meeting the lady earlier in the evening, she asked for a ride home.
 He claims that he had no knowledge that she was a transsexual prostitute and thanks Officer Cook for his help.
+- (Las Vegas, NV -- 10:40 PM Street Patrol) Officer Ryan Cook arrests a transgender prostitute.
-Officer Derrick Pendergrass of the Chattanooga Police Department questions a known prostitute he spotted in front of a known crack house.
+- (Chattanooga, TN -- 10:02 PM Suspicious Person) Officer Derrick Pendergrass questions a known prostitute he spotted in front of a known crack house.
 The 21-year-old mother of two is released after the officer warns her to leave the area.
 A short time later the officer assists another unit on a traffic stop.
 To his surprise, the same woman he had shown leniency to earlier is in the vehicle.
 Although the driver insists that she flagged him down and asked for a ride to the store, Officer Pendergrass does not buy his explanation.
 When the officers learn that the driver has a revoked license for a DUI, he's placed under arrest.
 The desperate female is given another stern warning and is released once more.

 ## CP-1924

 Aired 2007-03-10.

-**Coast to Coast 121** (Las Vegas, NV -- 3:38 AM Suspicious Activity) officer confronts a midget exhibiting bizarre behavior.
-Fontana, CA -- stolen rims, Boise, ID officer discovers a lost boy lying in the road.
+**Coast to Coast 121**

+- (Las Vegas, NV -- 3:38 AM Suspicious Activity) officer confronts a midget exhibiting bizarre behavior.
+- Fontana, CA -- stolen rims,
+- Boise, ID officer discovers a lost boy lying in the road.

 ## CP-1925

 Aired 2007-07-07.

-**High Crimes 3 Special Edition** (Las Vegas, NV -- 2:01 AM Possible Intoxicated Driver) Metro PD South Central Area Command -- Officer Evan Rosenthal says he's going to a traffic unit on a motorcycle trying to pull over a DWI who won't stop.
-A Covington, KY officer makes a traffic stop and questions the driver about a suspicious smell coming from the vehicle.
-Boise, ID -- Traffic Stop
+**High Crimes 3 Special Edition**

+- (Las Vegas, NV -- 2:01 AM Possible Intoxicated Driver) Metro PD South Central Area Command -- Officer Evan Rosenthal says he's going to a traffic unit on a motorcycle trying to pull over a DWI who won't stop.
+- A Covington, KY officer makes a traffic stop and questions the driver about a suspicious smell coming from the vehicle.
+- Boise, ID -- Traffic Stop

 ## CP-1926

 Aired 2007-03-17.

-**Coast to Coast 122** (Boston, MA -- 10:38 PM Street Patrol) Youth Violence Strike Force officers pursue a suspect attempting to flee on a bicycle; Las Vegas, NV officers question a couple after a domestic disturbance is reported.
-Boise, ID officer spots a suspicious car at Hardy and Edward.
+**Coast to Coast 122**

+- (Boston, MA -- 10:38 PM Street Patrol) Youth Violence Strike Force officers pursue a suspect attempting to flee on a bicycle;
+- Las Vegas, NV officers question a couple after a domestic disturbance is reported.
+- Boise, ID officer spots a suspicious car at Hardy and Edward.

 ## CP-1927

 Aired 2007-03-24.

-**Coast to Coast 123** (Las Vegas, NV -- 4:31 PM Burglary in Progress) Metro PD Downtown Area Command -- Sgt.
+**Coast to Coast 123**

+- (Las Vegas, NV -- 4:31 PM Burglary in Progress) Metro PD Downtown Area Command -- Sgt.
 John Faulis catches a man breaking into a car for cigarettes.
-A Boise, ID officer discovers a suspect in a park who has been beaten.
-Las Vegas, NV domestic violence call.
+- A Boise, ID officer discovers a suspect in a park who has been beaten.
+- Las Vegas, NV domestic violence call.

 ## CP-1928

 Aired 2007-04-07.

-**Coast to Coast 124** (Boston, MA -- 8:36 PM Street Patrol) Youth Violence Strike Force -- drug bust, Lowell, MA officer deals with a disturbance call.
-Palm Springs, CA officers arrest a suspect attempting to meet an underage girl.
+**Coast to Coast 124**

+- (Boston, MA -- 8:36 PM Street Patrol) Youth Violence Strike Force -- drug bust.
+- Lowell, MA officer deals with a disturbance call.
+- Palm Springs, CA officers arrest a suspect attempting to meet an underage girl.

 ## CP-1929